Amazon Tube might be the retailer's answer to YouTube

 The battle between Amazon and Google escalated earlier this month, when YouTube announced that it would cut access to its service on Amazon Fire TV devices starting Jan.
 1.

 The application also mentions the name Amazon Tube.
-Whether the patent will be approved or the service becomes a reality is far from known.
+Whether the patent will be approved or the service will become a reality is unknown.
 Amazon's patent application is just another salvo in the ongoing fight between two of the internet's biggest companies.

 Both Amazon and Google didn't immediately respond for a request for comment.